chucktilbury/Assembler/notes.md

   - ~~Add command line flags for mutual excl or reqd and groups.~~
   - ~~Add command line flags to control separator requirements.~~
   - Add command line option to warn extra files in the file list.
+- Add PUSH instruction for immediate and variables.
+- Add STORE instruction for immediate.
+- Add BREAK instruction that is a hard break in the debugger and a NOP in normal code.

 # Other thoughts:
 - Traps: there is a notion of a trap and sub-trap.
 Currently, the trap number is a uint16_t, but with sub-traps, maybe that should be 2 uint8_t instead.
 There would be a total of 256 trap numbers and 256 sub-traps for each one of them.
 Or maybe move a bit over so that there are 512 traps and 128 sub-traps.